zerynth/docs/docs/reference/guide/docs/basics.md

 [3, 4, 5]
 ```

 In Python, dictionaries can deliver keyword arguments with the `**`-operator.
-However this syntax is not yet supported in Zerynth
+However this syntax is not yet supported in Zerynth.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NzIwNzMxNzEsLTEyMzQ4OTAwNTYsMj
+eyJoaXN0b3J5IjpbLTM5NDgzOTEzMywtMTIzNDg5MDA1NiwyMD
-AyMjkxODgyOCwyMDQxOTQxMDAsLTE5MDUxMjE2NDAsLTEwNDgx
+IyOTE4ODI4LDIwNDE5NDEwMCwtMTkwNTEyMTY0MCwtMTA0ODE0
-NDA2MDQsLTExMDE5MTQ1MjhdfQ==
+MDYwNCwtMTEwMTkxNDUyOF19
 -->